svenpetersen1965/VIC-20_Diagnostics/README.md

 The Diagnostic Cartridge is based on the design for the <a href="https://github.com/svenpetersen1965/Commodore-VIC-20-Super-Expander-II">VIC-20 Super Expander II</a> design.

+Alternatively, the Hyper Expander Cartridge can be used as a Diagnostic cartridge, too.
+All RAM (except the BLK5 8K block) can be installed for the Diagnostic.

 <img src="https://github.com/svenpetersen1965/VIC-20_Diagnostics/blob/main/Top%20Level%20Project/Rev.%200/Pictures/6391_-_diagnostic_cartridge%20.JPG" width="300" alt="Diagnostic Cartridge">

 The general description of the VIC-20 Diagnostics can be found in the "Top-Level Project" folder.